MicrosoftDocs/playfab-docs/playfab-docs/api-references/global-api-method-error-codes.md

 - `InvalidContentType (1144)`:
 It should be impossible to get this if you're using one of our SDKs.
 If you're making your own raw HTTPS calls to PlayFab API methods, your `Content-Type` header must be `application/json`.
 No other formats are accepted.

+- `InvalidEntityType (1373)`:
+The entity type in the token used for authentication is not supported by this API.

 - `InvalidParams (1000)`:
 The API request object sent to PlayFab has invalid parameters and cannot be executed.